opensourcedesign/opensourcedesign.github.io/README.md

 ## Styling Guidelines

 The site uses Tailwind CSS v4 with CSS-based configuration.
-Locally it is compiled at runtime by the Play CDN (no build step); in CI the deploy workflows compile it once with the Tailwind CLI so production ships a static stylesheet.
+See [How the CSS Works](#how-the-css-works) for the full compile/fallback pipeline.
 To modify styles:

 1. Edit `assets/css/main.css` for custom components and base styles (it supports the full Tailwind syntax, including `@apply` and `@theme`, and is the single source for both pipelines)
+2. Edit `assets/css/dark-theme.css` for dark-mode overrides
-2. Use Tailwind utility classes directly in HTML templates (`layouts/`)
+3. Use Tailwind utility classes directly in HTML templates (`layouts/`)
-3. Run `hugo server` to see changes with live reload
+4. Run `hugo server` to see changes with live reload
-4. Only `prose-*` typography classes are pre-compiled - see *Working on styles* above if you need a new one
+5. Only `prose-*` typography classes are pre-compiled - see *Working on styles* above if you need a new one

 Custom component classes (prefixed with `osd-`) are defined in `main.css`:
 - `.osd-card` - Card component styling
 - `.osd-pill` - Tag/badge styling
+- `.osd-btn-primary` - Primary call-to-action button
 - `.osd-prose` - Article content styling
 - `.osd-lightbox-*` - Image lightbox components